-- And speaking of Metal Gear: Metal Gear Solid includes the infamous torture scene, where Ocelot goes out of his way to warn Snake that there are no continues, and if Snake can't stand the torture and kicks the bucket, the game is over.
+- Metal Gear Solid includes the infamous torture scene, where Ocelot goes out of his way to warn Snake that there are no continues, and if Snake can't stand the torture and kicks the bucket, the game is over.
 Of course, this is all there to give players an incentive to submit to Ocelot's torture if they can't keep up (And don't even think about using auto-fire, or he'll know!), when the ending of the game depends on how well the player does at the torture scene.

 - In Assassin's Creed: Brotherhood, novice Assassins that die are gone for good and you need to recruit a replacement.

 - The relatively unknown PSX game Hell Night had you fleeing through an Absurdly Spacious Sewer with a partner.
 If the monster caught up with you, your partner would die permanently and instantly.
 You'd be on your own until you found the next one.